 Through an incision placed in the eyelid crease or where the crease should be, excess skin and fat are carefully removed to open your eyes.
-You will look instantly rejuvenated and fresh, and you will be able to apply eye makeup with ease.
+The eyes will look more open and there will be increased eyelid show and many of our patients find they can apply eye makeup with ease.

 Patients remain in hospital for under 24 hours and are allowed to go home with oral pain medications.
 Some bruising and swelling as well as blurred vision are common.
 Swelling should begin to decrease after the first week.
 You will be fit to return to work after one week to 10 days.